UQdeco7381-Team-Nico-Nico-Ni/DECO7381-Project/README.md

 1. Same as steps 1 - 6 as above.
 2. Download 'Expo' app on your mobile's app store.
 3. Scan the QR code on your mobile device with EXPO app(Android)  Or use the camera instead(iOs).

+For use the App you need to login first, you can register one by yourself or use the following test account:

+user name: niconiconi@gmail.com

+password: test123